cancel

 Calculated Lifecycle

 Data Platform 5.x introduced a new Calculated Lifecycle available that is available with the Lifecycle Content Pack.
-The Lifecycle Option calculates whether software or hardware is supported based on an Industry Average calculated from Technopedia product published dates.
+The Lifecycle Option calculates whether software or hardware is supported based on an Industry Average calculated from Technopedia product release published dates.
 The Is_Supported Flag is calculated in the Technopedia Synch process and indicates yes or no when the actual End of Support field is missing from Technopedia.

 Based on research from Technopedia, the industry average for end of life is 47 months, with support for the past seven version increments.
 This is 3 years 10 months, and 20 days